 - Medium range

-America can be reached.
-This range can be applied to the
+America can be serviced.
+This range can also be applied to the

 European continent, South America, East Asia and Africa.
 This

-type of aircraft is also used for high demand regional services
+type of aircraft is the workhorse of high demand regional services

 where low cost air carriers compete.

 - Long range aircraft.
 There are a variety of aircraft capable of